raspberrypilearning/getting-started-scratch/en/step_8.md

 --- collapse ---

 ---
-title: Start multiple sounds to play at the same time
+title: Add sounds that start to play at the same time
 ---

 There are two `Sound`{:class="block3sound"} blocks with an important difference: